 Created in 1936 before communist rule to showcase the many ethnic groups of Romania, it is, in many cases, all that is left of the historic communities all but destroyed by Ceausescu.

 Dozens of locals, many in authentic costumes, were selling handcrafted items: dolls, clothing, shoes and household decorations.
 I enjoyed talking to several merchants and got a true sense of happiness.
 Traveling to Eastern Bloc countries is an education on many levels and one I would recommend to anyone.

-Tags: Bucharest, Romania, Viking River Cruise, Village Museum
+Tags: Bucharest, Romania, Viking River Cruises, Village Museum